LGBTQ rights in the United States: Second presidency

 Upon taking office for a second non-consecutive term, Trump signed a series of executive orders, described as a "shock and awe" campaign, that tested the limits of executive authority, with many drawing immediate legal challenges.
-On January 20, 2025, an executive order was passed by president Donald Trump the U.S. government removing all federal protections for transgender individuals, or recognition of transgender people, with transgender people being completely written out of the law.
-The U.S. Supreme Court determined that the prohibition imposed by Trump on gender-affirming medical care for transgender minors during his second term was maintained, and that parents were permitted to withdraw their children from classrooms when storybooks containing LGBT characters were being read.
+On January 20, 2025, an executive order was passed by Trump, which saw the U.S. government removing all federal protections for transgender individuals, or recognition of transgender people, with transgender people being completely written out of the law.
+The U.S. Supreme Court determined that the prohibition imposed by Trump on gender-affirming medical care for transgender minors during his second term was maintained, and that parents were permitted to withdraw their children from classrooms when storybooks containing LGBTQ characters were being read.
 Additionally, the court affirmed Trump's restriction on transgender individuals serving in the military.

 In June 2025, WorldPride, an international festival advocating for LGBTQ rights, took place in Washington, D.C.
 Activists from across the globe gathered to express their solidarity with the American community as the nation's far-right administration retracted its backing for LGBTQ rights.